vondo337/CSE115-PROJECT/README.md

 # Bank Management System

 This is a CSE115 project fully built using C language.
-The project aims to help a user create their account, deposit, transfer money and may even delete their account alongside balance recording system with the help of file hanling using txt files.
+The project aims to help a user create their account, deposit, transfer money and may even delete their account alongside balance recording system with the help of file handling using txt files.
 ## Usage

 ``